lujakockritz/TransportTransform/README.md

 ├── README.md
 ├── requirements.txt
-├── ABM                <- Source code of the TransportTransform agent-based model └── script             <- Source code for this project to execude and visualise the TransportTransform model
+├── ABM                <- Source code of the TransportTransform agent-based model └── script             <- Source code for this project
+                          to execute and visualise the TransportTransform model

 ```